Israeli Football Supporters Back Home After Amsterdam Violence - UrduPoint

 Israeli Football Supporters Back Home After Amsterdam Violence

-Tel Aviv, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) A plane carrying Israeli football supporters brought home from Amsterdam landed on Friday at Israel's Ben Gurion airport after a night of violence that Israeli and Dutch officials condemned as "anti-Semitic".
+Tel Aviv, (APP - UrduPoint / Pakistan Point News - 9th Nov, 2024) A plane bringing Israeli football supporters home from Amsterdam landed at Israel's Ben Gurion airport on Friday after a night of violence that Israeli and Dutch officials condemned as "anti-Semitic".

-Dutch police said 62 arrests were made as a result of the clashes, which erupted after a Europa League football tie between Amsterdam club Ajax and Maccabi Tel Aviv.
+Dutch police said 62 arrests were made in connection with the violence, which erupted after a Europa League football tie between Amsterdam club Ajax and Maccabi Tel Aviv.

 Israeli flag carrier El Al said it was sending six planes to the Netherlands to bring the fans home, after a first flight carrying evacuees landed on Friday afternoon, the Israel Airports Authority said.